Sunday, 16 July 2023

 Belum caves / பெலூம் குகைகள்/ బెలం గుహలు, Belaṁ guhalu, Belum, Kolimigundla, Nandyala District, Andhra Pradesh.

-The visit to this Belum Caves was a part of “Shiva and Vishnu Temples / Rock cut Cave temples of Andhra Pradesh Visit on 24th June 25th June 2023”.
+The visit to the Belum Caves was a part of the “Shiva and Vishnu Temples / Rock cut Cave temples of Andhra Pradesh Visit on 24th June 25th June 2023”.
 Had been to this cave after visiting the Shiva and Vishnu temples at Tadipatri.

-This is the second largest caves in the Indian sub continent, after the Krem Liat Prah caves in Meghalaya.
-This cave was used by the Pre historic human beings and latter by the Buddhists and Jains.
-This cave was formed over the course of tens of thousands of years by the constant flow of underground water from the river Chitravathi, which is not exists now.
-The cave is about 3.229 km long with various & rocks like black lime stones, stalactite and stalagmite formations ie salt and minerals through the dripping of water from the roof and water falls on some places.
-The cave goes to the depth of about 46 meters ( 151 feet ), below the ground level.
-The visiting length was restricted to about 1.5 KM, considering safety of the Visitors.
-The cave’s passage had become narrow on some places due to fall of rock from the ceiling.
+This is the second largest cave in the Indian subcontinent, after the Krem Liat Prah caves in Meghalaya.
+This cave was used by the Prehistoric human beings and later by the Buddhists and Jains.
+This cave was formed over tens of thousands of years by the constant flow of underground water from the river Chitravathi, which does not exist now.
+The cave is about 3.229 km long with various & rocks like black limestones, stalactite, and stalagmite formations ie salt, and minerals through the dripping of water from the roof and waterfalls in some places.
+The cave goes to the depth of about 46 meters (151 feet), below the ground level.
+The visiting length was restricted to about 1.5 KM, considering the safety of the Visitors.
+The cave’s passage had become narrow in some places due to the fall of rock from the ceiling.
 Even though there are 16 entrances to this cave only two are used for ventilation and entry.
 In addition to that, electrical blowers are used to push the fresh air inside the cave.

 Cave entry

-Many Buddhists relics were found inside the caves.
+Many Buddhist relics were found inside the caves.
 These relics are now housed in a museum in Ananthapur.

 CONTACT DETAILS